jhonathan-castaneda/jhonathan-castaneda.github.io/_posts/2021-1-9-Stereo-image-using-monocular-cameras-and-ros.md

 title: Stereo image using monocular cameras and ros
 ---

-In this practical tutorial I explain how to set up a pair of monocular cameras to use them like a stereo camera capable to build 3D point clouds.
+In this practical tutorial i explain how to configure a pair of monocular cameras to use them like a stereo camera and obtain 3D point clouds.
 The required material for this tutorial is 2 usb cameras, an installation of ros in your computer and a chessboard template for the calibration of the cameras.

-In order to follow the proposed steps in this tutorial you will need to have installed the next ros packages, in my case I am using ros melodic in Ubuntu 18.04.
+In order to follow the proposed steps in this tutorial you will need to have installed the next ros packages, in my case i am using ros melodic in Ubuntu 18.04.

 * usb_cam
 * camera_calibration